-- 6. The Policy is changed by replacing the guidance relating to section 28 with the following: - 28.
-The Global LEI System is a G20 endorsed initiative for uniquely identifying parties to financial transactions, designed and implemented under the direction of the LEI ROC, a governance body endorsed by the G20.
-The Global LEI System serves as a public-good utility responsible for overseeing the issuance of legal entity identifiers globally, including to counterparties who enter into derivatives or that are involved in a derivatives transaction. - (1) We are of the view that reporting counterparties will take steps to ensure that the non-reporting counterparty provides its LEI to facilitate reporting under the Instrument.
-If the reporting counterparty cannot, for any reason, obtain the LEI from the non-reporting counterparty, publicly accessible resources may be available for obtaining that information. - (2) Paragraph 28(2)(a) requires each local counterparty to a derivative that is required to be reported under the Instrument, other than an individual, to acquire an LEI, regardless of whether the local counterparty is the reporting counterparty. - (3) Some counterparties to a reportable derivative may not be eligible to receive an LEI.
-In such cases, the reporting counterparty must use an alternate identifier to identify each counterparty that is ineligible for an LEI when reporting derivatives data to a recognized trade repository. - 7.
-The Policy is changed by replacing the guidance relating to subsection 39(3) with the following: - (3) Subsection 39(3) requires a recognized trade repository to publicly disseminate transaction-level reports in accordance with the requirements set out in Appendix C.. - 8.
-The Policy is changed by adding the following new guidance immediately following the guidance relating to section 40:
+- (2) Paragraph 28(2)(a) requires each local counterparty to a derivative that is required to be reported under the Instrument, other than an individual, to acquire an LEI, regardless of whether the local counterparty is the reporting counterparty. - (3) Some counterparties to a reportable derivative may not be eligible to receive an LEI.
+In such cases, the reporting counterparty must use an alternate identifier to identify each counterparty that is ineligible to receive an LEI, or is an individual, when reporting derivatives data to a recognized trade repository. - 9.
+Section 29 is changed by replacing the word "bi-lateral" with the word "bilateral". - 10.
+Subsection 39(3) is deleted. - 11.
+The Policy is changed by adding the following section:

 41.1.
-Section 41.1 provides an exclusion from the reporting requirement for derivatives between two affiliated entities that are each a local counterparty in a jurisdiction of Canada.
+Section 41.1 provides an exclusion from the reporting requirement for derivatives between two affiliated entities.
 The exclusion is not available to a person or company that is a derivatives dealer or a clearing agency, or is an affiliated entity of a derivatives dealer or a clearing agency.